 Or will it be the death of work as we know it, leaving us to while away our days, sipping piña coladas in a beachside hammock?
 Or bloodied, hungry and desperate, rising up like John Connor or the Paris mob in a new post-apocalyptic hell?

-These are the ideas we will explore in our September Crowd Forum on “The Rise of the Machines”.
-Join us as we delve into both the positive and negative implications of this fascinating and radical transformation, whose impacts are already being felt.
+These were the ideas we explored in our September Crowd Forum on “The Rise of the Machines”.
+160 attendees joined us as we delved into both the positive and negative implications of this fascinating and radical transformation, whose impacts are already being felt.